Skip to main content

 Modern refrigeration and food safety regulations

-Lithuania follows EU food safety regulations with strict standards for food storage and preparation.
-Restaurants and food establishments are regularly inspected.
+Lithuania follows EU food-safety rules, with strict standards for storage and preparation.
+Restaurants and food businesses are inspected regularly.

 LOW